Split-ticket voting: United States

 In the United States, multiple elections for many different offices are often held on the same day.
 This may be true of primary elections and may also include the placing of candidates for federal, state, and local offices on the same ballot.
 One of many possible examples of split-ticket voting in the United States is a voter who seeks to elect the Democratic Party's candidate for the Senate, the Republican Party's candidate for House of Representatives, the Green Party's candidate for County Supervisor, and the Libertarian Party's candidate for Coroner.

-One example is the 2004 Montana gubernatorial election, where Democratic gubernatorial candidate Brian Schweitzer was elected governor 50.4% to 46.0%, while incumbent Republican President George W. Bush defeated Democrat John Kerry 59% to 39%.
+One example is the 2004 Montana gubernatorial election, where Democratic gubernatorial candidate Brian Schweitzer was elected governor 50.4% to 46.0%, while incumbent Republican President George W. Bush defeated Democrat John F. Kerry 59% to 39%.
 This suggests that a large number of the electorate voted for a split-ticket, selecting a Republican presidential candidate and a Democratic Party gubernatorial candidate.
-Another example is the 2016 West Virginia gubernatorial election, where Democrat (now Republican) Jim Justice won by eight points while Republican presidential candidate Donald Trump won in the state with 68% of the vote.
+One later example is the 2016 West Virginia gubernatorial election, where Democrat (now Republican) Jim Justice won by eight points while Republican presidential candidate Donald Trump won in the state with 68% of the vote.
 Jim Justice later switched as a Republican in 2017.
-Another example is the 2020 United States Senate election in Maine where incumbent Susan Collins won by a 8.6% margin against Democratic challenger Sara Gideon, despite Joe Biden defeating Donald Trump in Maine by a 9.1% margin.
+Four years later, in the 2020 United States Senate election in Maine, incumbent Susan Collins won by a 8.6% margin against Democratic challenger Sara Gideon, despite Joe Biden defeating Donald Trump in Maine by a 9.1% margin.

-Ticket-splitting was less common in the 1940s, with just 6 states splitting tickets for President and Senator in 1948.
-However, by 1968 ticket-splitting became more common with Richard Nixon making inroads nationally but Democratic Congressmen winning re-election by large margins.
-Jimmy Carter provided a brief resurgence for Southern Democratic hopes before split-ticket voting became even more common in the 1980s under Ronald Reagan.
-2004 saw a sharp decline in split-tickets among President and Senator with just 7 total.
-2016 and 2020 saw just one split-ticket victory: Republican Susan Collins defeated Sara Gideon by an eight-point margin while Joe Biden won the state of Maine.
-However, Donald Trump won the 2nd district.